-- Balloons are harmful to both the environment and you.
+- Balloons pose a threat to both wildlife and people.

-- You can help by raising awareness and helping the cause.
+- You can help by raising awareness and helping inspire policy changes.

 How you can help

 – Don’t buy balloons –

 By far, the greatest thing you can do to put an end to the balloon madness is to simply never purchase a balloon and help spread the word about the dangers of balloon release ceremonies.